 Does moringa’s bitter taste surprise you sometimes?
 Hint: bitter is better!
 There are also lots of recipes that minimize the “veggie” flavor, including fruity smoothies with banana, mangoes or pineapple.
 So what gives moringa its strong taste, and what does it mean?

-Wonderful, health-enhancing benefits of Moringa oleifera have earned this hardy, nourishing plant increasing praise and attention.
-As a rising star ingredient in the nutritious spreads of many health enthusiasts, moringa’s slightly bitter taste is transformed to work magic in flavorful dishes.
-Moringa leaves contain all 9 essential amino acids, high vitamin and mineral levels as well as exceptional antioxidant activity.
+The health-enhancing benefits of Moringa oleifera have earned this energizing plant lots of praise.
+Moringa leaves also contain all 9 essential amino acids, high vitamin and mineral levels as well as exceptional antioxidant activity.

-These appetizing recipes provide a great start to maximizing moringa’s health benefits by making this powerful superfood a mainstay in family meals.
-Visit our blog for more moringa recipe inspiration!
+These recipes provide a great start to maximizing moringa’s health benefits by making this powerful superfood a mainstay in family meals.
+Visit our blog for more moringa recipe inspiration.

 - Debruyne, L. & Pinna, K. (2017).
 Nutrition for health and health care (6th ed.).
 Boston, MA: Cengage Learning.

 - Fahey, J. W., Olson, M. E., Stephenson, K. K., Wade, K. L., Chodur, G. M., Odee, D., . . .
 Hubbard, W. C. (2018).
 The diversity of chemoprotective glucosinolates in moringaceae (moringa spp.).Scientific Reports (Nature Publisher Group), 8, 1-14. doi:http://dx.doi.org/10.1038/s41598-018-26058-4